Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 - Pinch sea salt

-- Optional Garnishes / Toppings: 1 Tbsp. hemp seeds, small handful of chopped, roasted walnuts or pumpkin seeds, gomashio (sesame seeds roasted and ground with seas salt in a suribachi, about 15-20:1, seeds to salt.), Apple Raisin & Goji Berry Sauce, sliced scallions, a drizzle of maple syrup or brown rice syrup, or a sprinkle of Wholesome, or other brand of organic dark brown sugar.
+- Optional Garnishes / Toppings: 1 Tbsp. hemp seeds, small handful of chopped, roasted walnuts or pumpkin seeds, gomashio (sesame seeds roasted and ground with seas salt, and coarse ground in a suribachi, about 15-20:1, seeds to salt (Recipe in The MAP), Apple Raisin & Goji Berry Sauce, sliced scallions, a drizzle of maple syrup or brown rice syrup, or a sprinkle of Wholesome, or other brand of organic dark brown sugar.

 Simple Miso Soup Recipe This recipe is similar to a basic Japanese Dashi Broth.